A simple guide to road tax in Spain

 Pay your taxes the simple way with N26

 Great news!
 N26 is now the first neobank enabling Spanish customers to pay most of their taxes and AEAT payments right from their app.
 Simply tap the Send money tab and then Other payments.
-Then, tap Payments to AEAT to settle your tax debts quickly and safely.
+Then, tap Payments to AEAT or to Social Security to settle your tax debts quickly and safely.

 And, if you’re ready to master your budgeting skills, then look no further than Spaces sub-accounts, included in N26 Smart, N26 You metal N26 Metal accounts.
 These virtual piggy banks sit alongside your main account, allowing you to save for up to 10 unique savings goals.
 Set aside money for rent, taxes, or a dream vacation in seconds—or use Shared Spaces to save with family and friends.
 Why wait another minute?
 Explore all our accounts today and find the one that fits you best.